 The purpose of lot grading is to provide good drainage away from buildings for the benefit of property owners.
-The purpose of the Drainage Bylaw No. 18093 is to regulate lot grading on private and public land.
+The purpose of Drainage Bylaw 18093 is to regulate lot grading on private and public land.

-Along with an application for a Development Permit for any land zoned Commercial, Industrial, Multi-Family, Apartment or Row Housing, the developer must submit a proposed Lot Grading Plan for review and approval.
+Along with an application for a Development Permit for any land zoned Commercial, Industrial, Multi-Family, Apartment, or Row Housing, the developer must submit a proposed Lot Grading Plan for review and approval.

 The Lot Grading Plan must be approved by the City Manager prior to the construction of any buildings, additions to buildings, or alterations of surface drainage.
-This plan specifies design elevations, surface gradients, swale locations, and a relationship between adjacent properties and its approval is an effective basis for the control of surface drainage.
+This plan specifies design elevations, surface gradients, swale locations, and a relationship between adjacent properties; its approval is an effective basis for the control of surface drainage.